nasirma-unimelb/SocialDataAnalysis/README.md

 # comp90024-a2
-Social media analytics assignmentCOMP90024 Semester 1 2023, The Unviersity of Melbourne
+Social media analytics assignment
+COMP90024 Semester 1 2023, The Unviersity of Melbourne